zhekson1/CSL-DeFi-Protocols/README.md

 Similar improvements are expected for the other protocols.

 ### QA, Auditing, and Standardization
 CSL-DeFi protocols are more than the sum of their parts.
 They are not just standalone dApps, but are an ecosystem of protocols that explore a new design paradigm.
 Concepts like Beacon Tokens need to be fleshed out and standardized across the community, perhaps in the form of CIPs.
-Processes for agreeing on the location of UTxOs containing shared reference scripts must be established.
-At minimum, each protocol should undergo an external audit prior to wide adoption.
+Processes for agreeing on the authorship and location of UTxOs containing shared reference scripts must be established.
+[Here is a proposed solution.](https://github.com/fallen-icarus/cardano-reference-scripts) At minimum, each protocol should undergo an external audit prior to wide adoption.

 ### User Adoption
 CSL-DeFi protocols are purely p2p, so bootstrapping users and building liquidity may be challenging.
 However, there are some large key players that can help catalyze the process.
 Existing DEXes and lending/borrowing protocols with their own "dApp tokens" are especially interesting, since they may be able to offer additional profit-sharing rewards to token holders in a kind of "decentralized market maker" model.